347Online/umpteen/README.md

 ## Loops

-Execute statements multiple times with the `loop` keyword
+Execute statements multiple times with the `loop` keyword.
+Use `break` to exit early from the loop body, or `continue` to halt execution of the current iteration and skip to the next one

 ```umpteen
 var i = 0;